Use Selection Tools in Photoshop CS6

 You're watching VisiHow.
 In this video, I'm going to show you how you can use selection tools in Photoshop CS6 in Windows 7.
 To begin, you should either create a new document or open an existing one, which you can see I've done here.

-- 1Look at the list of layers near the bottom of the menu on the right-hand side.Our document has two layers.
+- 1Our document has two layers.
 We have a background layer and a layer of watermelons.
 This is a separate layer that we can move around.
 Ensure that whichever thing that we want to select is on the layer that is selected.
 Otherwise, we might try to select something from one layer, when we're actually working on another layer.
 The selection would happen on that layer, even if we couldn't see it.
-Be aware of that.Advertisement
+Be aware of that.Look at the list of layers near the bottom of the menu on the right-hand side.Advertisement

-- 22This is a VisiHow video.I've just shown you how you can use selection tools in Photoshop CS6 in Windows 7.
-If you have any questions or comments, feel free to add them to the section below, and we'll do our best to get back to you.Advertisement
+- 22I've just shown you how you can use selection tools in Photoshop CS6 in Windows 7.
+If you have any questions or comments, feel free to add them to the section below, and we'll do our best to get back to you.This is a VisiHow video.Advertisement

 Video: Use Selection Tools in Photoshop CS6